 For my trail walks, I’ve divided England into four quadrants.
 There’s another section for the Across England walk and one with notes on some of the hills that I’ve climbed.

-What a varied country we have.
+What a varied nation we have.
 The pictures show: approaching Harwich on the Essex Way; the descent from Pen-y-Ghent, Yorkshire Dales; Combe Martin, Cornwall; Oxleas Wood, SE London; High Cup in the Northern Pennines; and Angle Tarn in the Lake District.

 South